SheldonDacon/NRT-Miracle-Rover/README.md

 # Features

 - Obstacle Avoidance: The robot is programmed to detect obstacles using sensors.
-The ultrasonic sensor can dectects objects.
+The ultrasonic sensor can dectect objects.
-- Line Following: The ability to follow a predefined path using the infrared sensor.
+- Line Following: The Robot is outfitted with a infrared sensor to allow it to follow lines.

 # Hardware design
 - Secamtic of the wriring of the  infared sensor.